Rick’s Tech Tips Newsletter

 Empowering a Safe Digital Future

 Online safety is becoming more and more important.
-Children are especially vulnerable on the Internet, so as a parent, it’s important to carefully monitor your child’s internet use.
+Children are especially vulnerable on the Internet, so as a parent, it’s important to carefully monitor your child’s Internet usage.

 By following these seven steps, you can guarantee that your children are navigating the online world safely.
-Stay informed and connect with other parents to make the internet a safer place for your kids.
+Stay informed and connect with other parents to make the Internet a safer place for all kids, including yours.